 When you choose Quotacy for your life insurance needs, you apply conveniently online from the comfort of your own home.
 The online application only takes a few minutes, and then Quotacy reviews the form to determine we are not missing any information that would slow down the process.

-We also check the company you chose to apply to to see if it fits your case best.
-As an example, if you state in your application that you smoke the occasional cigar and have applied to a company we know won’t offer the best price because of that, we will suggest the carrier that is more lenient.
+We also check to make sure that the life insurance company you chose to apply to will offer you the best price.
+As an example, if you state in your application that you smoke an occasional cigar and have applied to a company we know won’t offer the best price because of that, we will suggest a carrier that is more lenient.
 It’s important to note you can still apply with that original carrier, it’s completely your choice, we just want you to know your options.
-This process is the primary advantage of working through Quotacy’s multi-carrier environment.
+This process is one of the primary advantages of working through Quotacy’s multi-carrier environment.

-After everything is complete, we securely email you a Kickoff doc (1-2 pages) to sign electronically (and securely!) so we can complete your application.
-It is then that we send the formal application to your chosen life insurance carrier.
+After everything is complete, we securely email you a Kickoff doc (1-2 pages) to fill out electronically (and securely!) so we can complete your application.
+At that point, we send the formal application to your chosen life insurance carrier.
 After they receive it, one of their representatives will contact you for a confidential phone interview.

 Overview of the Phone Interview Process

-The telephone interview will be conducted by an experienced insurance professional.
-If the day/time they call doesn’t work for you, you can reschedule.
+If you are not available when the interviewer calls, you can reschedule for a better time that works for you.
 Another option is for you to call into the company directly and complete the interview at that time.